STS-128: Mission experiments

-The STS-128 mission (as did STS-125 and STS-127) took part in crew seat vibration tests that will help engineers on the ground understand how astronauts experience launch.
-They will then use the information to help design the crew seats that will be used in future NASA spacecraft.
+The STS-128 mission (as did STS-125 and STS-127) took part in crew seat vibration tests designed to help engineers on the ground understand how astronauts experience launch.
+They will use the information to help design the crew seats that will be used in future NASA spacecraft.

 STS-128 repeated the Boundary Layer Transition (BLT) Detailed Test Objective (DTO) experiment that was done by the same shuttle during STS-119.
 In this experiment, one of the thermal protection systems was raised to create a boundary layer transition in which the air flow becomes turbulent beyond a certain speed.
 During STS-119 the tile was raised 0.25 in above the others, tripping the flow at Mach 15 during reentry.
 In the modification being done, the tile has been raised 0.35 in to trip at Mach 18 producing more heat.

-Discovery undertook the testing of a catalytic coating which was meant to be used by the Orion (spacecraft).
+Discovery undertook the testing of a catalytic coating which was meant to be used by the Orion spacecraft.
 Two TPS tiles located in the protuberance downstream from the BLT tile had been fully coated with the catalytic material in order to understand the entry heating performance.
 The tiles were instrumented to collect a wide variety of data.